 You, as a student, are required to obtain and carry at all times a valid Jackson State identification card (ID).
-An ID card is to be obtained or, if you are a returning student, validated at the main campus or at offcampus centers upon payment of your fees EACH SEMESTER.
+An ID card is to be obtained or, if you are a returning student, validated at the main campus or at off-campus centers upon payment of your fees EACH SEMESTER.
 The ID card features your name, signature, color photo, and other information necessary for proper use.
 You will be issued an ID after presenting one form of government-issued photo identification (e.g., driver's license) and your paid fee receipt.
 The ID card is used to:

-- Identify you as a current Jackson State student. - · Allow you to check out materials from the library. - · Allow you to cash checks in the Business Office. - Allow you to obtain your federal financial aid checks. - Allow you to purchase or sell books. - Allow you to process forms in the Admissions and Records Office. - Allow you to gain admission to certain events sponsored by the college or student organizations. - Allow you to obtain discounts from area businesses. - Allow you to use the resources in the Academic Assistance Center.
+- Identify you as a current Jackson State student. - Allow you to check out materials from the library. - · Allow you to obtain your federal financial aid checks. - Allow you to purchase or sell books. - · Allow you to process forms in the Admissions and Records Office. - Allow you to gain admission to certain events sponsored by the college or student organizations. - · Allow you to obtain discounts from area businesses. - Allow you to use the resources in the Academic Assistance Center.